 The amendments to IFRS 8, Operating Segments issued in December 2013, require an entity to disclose the judgments made by management in applying the aggregation criteria for reportable segments.
-The amendments will only affect disclosure and are effective for annual periods beginning on or after July 1, 2014.
+The amendments, which are effective for annual periods beginning on or after July 1, 2014, are not expected to have any effect on the Company's consolidated financial statements because the reportable segments are not composed of aggregate operating segments.